Cameroon becomes part of the western African colony of the German Empire and is called Kamerun.

 The London Declaration divides Cameroon into French (80%) and British administrative zones (20%).
 The British zone is divided into Northern and Southern Cameroons.

-After an armed revolution, French Cameroon is granted independence and becomes the Republic of Cameroon.
-Ahmadou Ahidjo becomes the president.
+French Cameroon granted independence and becomes the Republic of Cameroon.

-Through a referendum the southern, Christian part of British Cameroon joins the Republic of Cameroon, while the northern, Muslim section joins Nigeria.
+Following a UN-sponsored referendum, the British Southern Cameroon joins the Republic of Cameroon to become the Federal Republic of Cameroon, while Northern Cameroon joins Nigeria.

-The World Bank approves funding for an oil and pipeline project in Cameroon and Chad.
+The World bank approves funding for oil and pipeline project in Cameroon and Chad.

-The Paris Club, made up of most major lending nations, forgives almost all of Cameroon's $3.5 billion debt.
+The Paris Club, a group of major lending nations, agrees to cancel almost all of Cameroon's $3.5 bn debt.